Kate White (politician)

-Kate White (born 1977) is a Canadian politician, who was elected to in the Yukon Legislative Assembly in the 2011 election.
-She represents the Whitehorse electoral district of Takhini-Kopper King as a member of the Yukon New Democratic Party caucus.
+Kate White (born 1977) is a Canadian politician who has served as leader of the Yukon New Democratic Party since 2019.
+She was elected to in the Yukon Legislative Assembly in the 2011 election.
+She represents the Whitehorse electoral district of Takhini, formerly known as Takhini-Kopper King.

-Since May 2019, she has been leader of the Yukon NDP.

 Political career

 White first entered territorial politics in the 2006 election, when she ran in the riding of Porter Creek Centre for the Yukon New Democratic Party against incumbent Yukon Party Cabinet minister Archie Lang.
 She finished third.

 In 2011, she ran again for the NDP in the newly created riding of Takhini-Kopper King, defeating former Whitehorse City Councillor Samson Hartland to win the riding.
 She was part of the Official Opposition in the 33rd Legislative Assembly served on the Standing Committee on Appointments to Major Government Boards and Committees.
 She was re-elected in 2016 election, defeating popular Yukon Olympian and Liberal candidate Jeane Lassen.
 She was one of just two New Democrat caucus members to be re-elected in that election, which was the party's worst showing since 1978.

-White is the Yukon New Democratic Party caucus critic for the Department of Community Services, the Department of Education, the Department of Health and Social Services, the Department of Environment, the Yukon Housing Corporation, the Women's Directorate, the French Language Services Directorate, the Yukon Development Corporation, the Yukon Energy Corporation, and the Yukon Lottery Commission.
-She is also the Third Party House Leader and sits on the Standing Committee on Statutory Instruments and the Standing Committee on Appointments to Major Government Boards and Committees.
+Prior to assuming her current role, White was the party's critic for Community Services, Education, Health and Social Services, Environment, the Yukon Housing Corporation, the Women's Directorate, the French Language Services Directorate, the Yukon Development Corporation, the Yukon Energy Corporation, and the Yukon Lottery Commission.
+She was also the Third Party House Leader and sat on the Standing Committee on Statutory Instruments and the Standing Committee on Appointments to Major Government Boards and Committees.

-White is widely regarded as a passionate advocate for the rights of mobile home owners within her riding, which contains three mobile home parks.
+White is widely regarded as a passionate advocate for the rights of mobile homeowners within her riding, which contains three mobile home parks.

 On February 1, 2019, White announced her intent to succeed Liz Hanson as Leader of the Yukon New Democratic Party.

 In May 2019, White was acclaimed as the new party leader, replacing Hanson.
-In the 2021 election the Yukon NDP under White won three seats.
+In the 2021 election, the Yukon NDP under White won three seats.
 On April 23, the incumbent Liberals were sworn in with a minority government.
 On April 29, the Yukon Liberals and NDP announced that they had struck a formal confidence and supply agreement to allow the Liberals to form a minority government.
+The deal was renewed and revised in 2023, after White apologized for a rent cap policy that led to no-cause evictions.

+She led her party into the 2025 Yukon general election, where the Yukon NDP formed the official opposition.